Manufacturers often do not design farm equipment safely, so crashworthiness of equipment and protecting from equipment rollovers is a primary concern.

 Farm vehicle crashes are severe and likely to be disabling or fatal.
 If you have suffered a farm equipment crash, if one of your family members has been injured or killed on the farm due to a crash, or if you have lost wages due to a crash, you may be entitled to compensation−including payments over and above Worker’s Compensation.
 For a free and totally confidential consultation, contact the Farm Injury Resource Center.
 No matter what state you live in, what your employment status or your nationality, we can help.

-Rollovers account for the majority of injuries and deaths among farm .
+Rollovers account for the majority of injuries and deaths on a farm.
 According to the National Institute for Occupational Safety and Health, 1,538 agricultural died from tractor rollovers between 1992 and 2007.

 Did you Know: